 Patrick J. Loehrer, Sr., M.D.

-Dr. Loehrer is director of the Indiana University Melvin and Bren Simon Cancer Center and the H.H.
-Gregg Professor of Oncology and associate dean for cancer research at the Indiana University School of Medicine.
+Dr. Loehrer is director of the Indiana University Melvin and Bren Simon Cancer Center, an IU Distinguished Professor, H.H.
+Gregg Professor of Oncology and associate dean for cancer research at Indiana University School of Medicine.

 Recognized as a prolific clinical researcher, Dr. Loehrer is a specialist in a variety of cancers, including cancers of the testis, bladder, colon, pancreas and, most notably, the thymus gland.
 His work has led to the approval of ifosfamide for the treatment of testicular cancer, and he helped develop therapies for the treatment of several malignancies, including thymoma and cancer of the bladder, colon and pancreas.